-I’m the mother of two young adults, and I remember March well: When my kids were seniors, we were consumed with anxiety about coming college admissions decisions.
+I’m the mother of two young adults, and I remember the college admissions madness well: When my kids were seniors, we were consumed with anxiety about coming college admissions decisions.
 When they were juniors, we were in the middle of the SAT/ACT prep and test-taking grind.
 Sophomore spring was spent debating just how many “rigorous” classes they could cram into their junior year schedules and just how little sleep they needed; maybe a zero period WAS doable!

 Your kid has to play a varsity sport—for all four years of high school—or you can forget about it.